This article is part of a paid series that I’m writing as a brand ambassador for Michelin Guides.

 After another climb up, up, up, we arrived at the top of the ravine near Lacapagria on Via D’adozzio.
 The restaurant was a good place to stop for a late lunch, which turned out to be an outstanding sampling of fresh, local products.
 Watching the chef carefully arrange the meats and cheeses that made up our plate of antipasti was like watching an artist at work.

-Have you visited Matera?
-Please tell us about your experience in the comments section.
 Alan and I would definitely like to return to spend several days in the luxurious Le Grotte della Civita located near Sasso Caveoso.
 Can you imagine what it would be like to experience the Sassi at night when the tourists have departed or to sleep in a cave as ghosts from the past swirl in your dreams?

 Looking for some more Boomer travel ideas to inspire your next trip?
 Those in the travel-know subscribe to our monthly newsletter for exclusive travel deals and news for the active boomer traveler!